shiba24/pretrained-model-collections/README.md

 #### 2. Loading pickles

-Chainer doesn't support yet some functions and layers (e.g. Deconvolution layer) and chainer.functions.caffe.CaffeFunction outputs some error messages.
+Chainer doesn't support yet some functions and layers (e.g. Deconvolution layer) and might output some error messages.
 In that case, it might be possible to [load pkls](#Loading pkl) exported from caffe.
 The pkl file should be exported by those who DO have caffe!
-(Please see [Caffe model weight and bias export for non-caffe users](Caffe model weight and bias export for non-caffe users))
+(To caffe users: please see [Caffe model weight and bias export for non-caffe users](Caffe model weight and bias export for non-caffe users))

 ## Chainer